 IBR is a viral disease which can infect cattle of any age.
 It is mainly spread through contact with infected animals.
 Once infected an animal remains a source of infection to other animals for life and can shed the virus at any stage.
 IBR can cause have range of negative health implications in herds, including immunosuppression, infertility, reduced milk yield and respiratory disease.
 Animals which have been infected with the IBR virus may be diagnosed by the detection of antibodies to the disease in the animals blood.
 Control of IBR revolves around prevention of contact with the disease and use of vaccination, more information is available on the Animal Health Ireland website.

-How do I get my herd accredited under the FarmLab HealthSure CHeCS accredited scheme?
+How do I get my herd tested under the FarmLab HealthSure scheme?

-First of all you can contact us for registration forms for the scheme or download here.
+First of all you can contact us for registration forms for the scheme.

 You will also need to inform your vet that you wish to have your herd certified for IBR and/or Johnes Disease under the scheme.
 Your vet will need to draw up a management plan for you, and arrange to have testing carried out on your herd.